sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 The RSA key pair we created in the previous section

 The keys are multi-line strings but Heroku is fine with that so you can paste the keys in config vars as they are.
+Make sure to include the `-----BEGIN ...
+KEY-----` and `-----END ...
+KEY-----` lines in your environment variables, as they are a part of the key.

 <info>